tweerlei/plumber/README.md

---primary-key=<name>          Use the given JDBC column as primary key --partition-key=<name>        Use the given DynamoDB attribute as partition key --range-key=<name>            Use the given DynamoDB attribute as range key --element-name=<name>         Set XML element name to read/write --root-element-name=<name>    Set XML root element name to wrap output in --pretty-print                Pretty print JSON and XML output
+--primary-key=<name>          Use the given JDBC column as primary key --partition-key=<name>        Use the given DynamoDB attribute as partition key --range-key=<name>            Use the given DynamoDB attribute as range key --select=<fields>             Database fields to fetch, separated by commas --element-name=<name>         Set XML element name to read/write --root-element-name=<name>    Set XML root element name to wrap output in --pretty-print                Pretty print JSON and XML output